Jerk Grilled Chicken

 Sharing is caring!

-For the perfect Jerk Grilled Chicken we take our Jerk Seasoning and grill chicken over charcoal for wood fire flavor.
+For the perfect Jerk Grilled Chicken we take Jerk Seasoning and grill chicken over charcoal for wood fire flavor.
 This is an easy way to elevate chicken flavor with a little heat and aromatic flavors.

 Pieces of Grilled Jerk Chicken on a serving platter